GREEK LOVE IN ANTIQUITY

 Pederasty in ancient Persia brings together all the ancient sources on this subject.

-The Histories of Herodotos recount four instances of beautiful Greek boy captives being castrated for sale as eunuchs in the Near East, which Plutarch says meant they were wanted for sex there.
+The Histories of Herodotos recount four instances of beautiful Greek boy captives being castrated for sale as eunuchs around the Mediterranean coast of Asia Minor, which Plutarch says meant they were wanted for sex there.

 The Entimos Pais of Matthew 8:5-13 and Luke 7:1-10 by Donald Mader is a scholarly article showing that the Roman centurion's pais said to have been miraculously cured of mortal illness by Jesus may well have been understood by the latter to have been the centurion's loved boy.